ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 What does SCSS do that CSS doesn't?
 No clue.
 Didn't know then, still don't.

-Now I add the fun step of compiling/transpiling/translating/preprocessing my SCSS into CSS.
+Now I add the fun step of compiling (transpiling or translating or preprocessing or what you prefer to call it) my SCSS into CSS.
 Of course a simple Makefile would do?
 WRONG.
 Clearly I need to overengineer a Bash build script.
 It came with a neat `config.json` that looked like this:

 ```json
 {